How To Start a Sourdough Starter

 To start a starter with flour you will want to use organic, freshly milled flour if that is available.
-Four that still has some of the hull with help you start a vigorous starter quickly.
+Flour that still has some of the hull will help you start a vigorous starter quickly.

-Again, any organic flour will work, but those that are milled with the hull start sourdough cultures quickly.
+Again, any organic flour will work, but those that are milled with the hull start sourdough cultures faster.

 - 1100 Grams Organic Flour, Rye, Whole Wheat, or Heirloom Grains work well (7-8 cups total)

 - 1100 Grams Water, Un-chlorinated, filtered (Not Plastic Bottled)